sharetribe/flex-docs/src/docs/references/03-js-sdk/index.md

 ingress: JavaScript SDK documentation.
 ---

+We are currently moving all the documentation to this documentation site.
-Sharetribe Flex SDK for JavaScript documentation is currently accessible at:
+Meanwhile, you can access all the JS SDK documentation at:

 https://sharetribe.github.io/flex-sdk-js/